Luchinzzz/Esonero_DB2/README.md

 ## :pushpin: Description <a name="description"/>
-The aim of the project is to simulate a real post office in order to analyze the critical points and then apply the necessary changes to improve the experience for a customer.
+The aimp of the project is to simulate a real post office in order to analyze the critical points and then apply the necessary changes to improve the experience for a customer.
 You can find the Arena project in **progetto_arena** folder that is divided in three different models:
 * modello_base: model designed to apply changes in order to improve the experience at the post office;
 * sol_modello_base: first solution applied;
 * sol_modello_PASP: second solution where the queue follows an abstract discipline with priority without preemption (PASP).